Management and Security powered by Landesk

 •Wipe devices.
 Use a command sent through the EAS to wipe a device that connects to your server.
 This wipe is a factory reset.

 Mobility Manager is installed by default with the Endpoint Manager core server.
-However, you must perform some tasks to set up the notification services.
+However, you must set up notification services for it to function.
 For information on getting started, see the following sections:

 Mobility Manager components and traffic